jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 Now the affiliation of the zip codes with the four clusters is made clear.
 To make use of the performed cluterization we still have to understand if there is an interpretable scheme behind the clusterization.

 ## 5. Discussion
-In order to get a better grasp on the meaning of the clusterization, we average each category clusterwise and then normalize each category by deviding by the maximum value between cluster.
+In order to get a better grasp on the meaning of the clusterization, we average each category cluster wise and then normalize each category by dividing by the maximum value between clusters.
 We obtain a new data frame displayed in the following table.

 <table class="dataframe">
   <thead>